souvikchem/Oligomer/README.md

 gmx_mpi mdrun -s npt-production.tpr -deffnm npt-production

-After performing Part-1, one needs to follow the Part-2 for subsequent analysis
+After performing Part-A, one needs to follow the Part-B for subsequent analysis

-Part-2:
+Part-B:

 The codes and corresponding input files are in the .zip file in code.
 First unzip the xdrf directory, then compile the program by